- Limited choice but powerful engines

 - Doesn’t sound as exciting as an Alfa should

-In SUV terms, the Stelvio certainly places a priority on performance – there might only be two engines to choose from but they both pack plenty of punch.
+In SUV terms, the Stelvio certainly places a priority on performance – there might only be a few engines to choose from but all pack plenty of punch.

 The raw performance figures are 0-62mph in 5.7sec and 143mph flat out, and it’s certainly keen to get going on the road – helped by an impressively low (for an SUV) kerbweight of 1,660kg.